Background pattern

 • headache

-These side effects were generally mild and occurred more frequently in patients treated with Singulair than with placebo (a pill that does not contain a medicine).
+These side effects were generally mild and occurred more frequently in patients treated with Singulair than with placebo (a pill that does not contain medicine).

-Severe side effects
+Serious side effects

-Not common (may affect up to 1 in 100 people):
+Uncommon (may affect up to 1 in 100 people):

-• allergic reactions that include swelling of the face, lips, tongue, and/or throat that may cause difficulty breathing or swallowing
+• allergic reactions including swelling of the face, lips, tongue, and/or throat which may cause difficulty in breathing or swallowing

 • seizures